thisisrandy/catan-randomizer/README.md

 - [Explorers & Pirates](https://www.catan.com/explorers-pirates)

-Note that some expansions, e.g. [Cities & Knights](https://www.catan.com/cities-knights), do not differ from [Catan](https://www.catan.com/catan) (or the [5-6 Player Extension](http://catanshop.com/the-settlers-of-catan-5-6-player-extension)) in
+Note that some expansions, e.g. [Cities & Knights](https://www.catan.com/cities-knights), don't differ from [Catan](https://www.catan.com/catan) (or the [5-6 Player
+Extension](http://catanshop.com/the-settlers-of-catan-5-6-player-extension)) in
 terms of terrain hexes or number chits.
-As such, while they are not explicitly listed above or in the [app](https://catan-randomizer.vercel.app/), they are implicitly supported.
+As such, while they aren't explicitly listed above or in the [app](https://catan-randomizer.vercel.app/), they are implicitly supported.